ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_frontends.rst

     tan.unsupported_dtypes = {"torch": ("float16", "bfloat16")}

-Looking at a second example, :code:`tan`, it is placed under operators according to the `jax.lax`_ directory.
+Looking at a second example, :code:`tan`, it is placed under :code:`operators` according to the `jax.lax`_ directory.
 By referring to the `jax.lax.tan`_ documentation, it has only one argument, and just as our :code:`add` function, we link its return to :code:`ivy.tan` so that the computation operation depends on the backend framework.

 **NumPy**